hssmalo/steampunkfantasy/rules.md

 Elf\

-The winner may choose which hits are deflected and which are not as long as the losers deflection apply to the winners hits and vice versa.
-The winner may also choose how hits are assigned to whom, as long as hits from the losers target the winner and visa versa with the following restrictions: The winner must apply at least one hit to each unit base per model in unit if able, but also up to a maxium of 1 hit per model it a unit base.
-Any left over hits may be assigned to any damage roll and give +1 to damage per extra assigned hit this way.
-Thus with 4 successes versus a unit with 3 models you must assignt 3 hits to the unit base and one of the damage rolls gets +1 to damage.
+It is the one who have the advantage of the assault which are preveliged to choose which enemy hits he deflects, and which of his own successes are deflected.

+Now, both sides, both the disadvantage and the advantage applies assault success to the enemy.
+Assault successes are either damage or support.
+Support gives you +1 damage to the result per support given, and only damage rolls potentially causes cassualties.
+You start of by distributing the damaging hits, up to a maxium one damaging hit to a unit base per alive model in the unit base.
+Further hits are applied as support to any one ore more damage.
+Keep track of which hit are from which source.

+Thus, if you have ONE attack which is far stronger than other attacks, it's wise to gain the advantage so that you make sure that that attack does not get deflected.

-For each hit, apply damage similar to ranged combat.
+For each damage hit, apply damage similar to ranged combat.
 Apply assault damage, roll for assault AP versus armor, add any special effect and roll on the damage table of the unit.

 Example: \
-DarkElf: 1 tank, a infantry base with 4 unit member: 7 success, 3 deflections. \
+DarkElf: 1 tank, a infantry base with 4 models: 7 success, 3 deflections. \
-Elf: 1 tank, a infantry base with 3 alive member: 6 success\
+Elf: 1 tank, a infantry base with 3 alive modles: 6 success, 3 from the tank 3 from the infantry\
 Total: DarkElf 1 scored 7 hits, Elf scored 3. \
-Winner: DarkElf
+Advantage: DarkElf

-DarkElf assigns 7 hits to the elf and 3 hits to his own team.
-The DarkElf then must apply 3 hits to the elf infantry and 1 to the tank, but may choose where to apply the remaining 3 hits for extra damage.
-DarkElf choose to get +3 to the damage roll against the tank.
-For the 3 hits scored against the DarkElf, the DarkElf has the choise to apply 3 hits versus his infantry or to apply 2 hits to the infantry 1 to the tank.
-In this case the DarkElf chooses the later as he econs the tank will survive anyway, but infantry are likely
+Thus the DarkElf gained the advantage, and chooses to deflect the 3 attacks from the tank (they may or may not be nastier in the real game).
+Thus the elf assigns 3 hits to the darkelf and the darkelf choosed 7 hits to the elf.
+The elf choosed to assign 3 damaging results to the infantry.
+The Darkelf choosed to assign 4 damaging success to the infantry and 1 damaging + 2 support to the tank, in hope of doing some damage.

 Example: